rajeevt2001/Dos-Resolution-Changer/README.md

  0x107: 1280x1024 16 colors (SVGA),
 It does not apply when I test it in DOSBox; you have to test it on your actual hardware.

+Also, I don't know why the background of some modes changes to white; I guess it's DOSBox's problem.

 Perhaps some bugs are also present, so it's not perfect yet.

 ## License